shahadat15/border-crossing-analysis/README.md

 * Sum the total number of crossings (`Value`) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
 * Calculate the running monthly average of total crossings, rounded to the nearest whole number, for that combination of `Border` and `Measure`, or means of crossing.

-The prepared program write the requested output data to a file named `report.csv` in the `output` directory of this repository.

-A sample of the output file, `report.csv` is:
+The prepared program write the output data to a file named `report.csv` in the `output` directory of this repository.
+A sample output file is shown below:

 ```
 Border,Date,Measure,Value,Average